Exchange Voucher for Cash

 68159 Mannheim

-Since the end of 2024, the payment card is being introduced nationwide in Germany for refugees covered by the 'Asylum Seekers Benefits Act'.
-The introduction of the payment card leads to enormous problems for both refugees and the administration, and is described by refugee organizations as a racist instrument.
-That’s why we founded the initiative ‘Stop Payment Card Mannheim’ to organize exchange markets, help refugees, and oppose this racist symbolic policy.
+Since the end of 2024, the payment card for refugees who fall under the 'Asylum Seekers Benefits Act' has been introduced nationwide in Germany.
+The introduction of the payment card leads to enormous problems both on the side of the refugees and the administration and is generally described by refugee organizations as a racist instrument.
+Therefore, we have formed the initiative ‘Stop Payment Card Mannheim’ in Mannheim to organize trading exchanges, help refugees, and oppose this racist symbolic policy.

 Read moreShow less